An Overview of THCA

 THCA does not have any impact on CB1 receptors.
 Instead, it influences the human endocannabinoid system (ECS).
 Four functions of the ECS are affected by THCA and they include:

 - Inhibition of tumor necrosis factor – alpha.

-The effects of THCA on the endocannabinoid system is different compared to THC and CBD.
-This is because while THCA is acidic, THC and CBD have a neutral PH (i.e. they are neither acidic nor basic).
+The effects of THCA on the ECS is different compared to THC and CBD.
+This is because while THCA is acidic, THC and CBD have a neutral PH (i.e., they are neither acidic nor basic).

 Modulation of the autonomic nervous system is also handled by THCA.
 The same applies to the microcirculation and the autoimmune system.
 Studies show that THCA also has anti-proliferative and immune supportive function.
 However, there is not much clinical data to prove this claim.

 There is evidence to support the claim that THCA may help treat lupus.
 Relief of symptoms takes a few days after administration.
 Patients who wish to treat the accompanying nausea can make cannabis juice complete with THCA for quick relief with no psycho-activity.

 Summary of Therapeutic Effects